SuSonicTH/jbdao/README.md

 * Enums as members (& enum generation)
 * automatic ID generation from sequence or trigger
-* implement as an abstract class to be overwritten with additional implementations, should also create the overwritten class if it does not exist

 ## TBD
 * implement servlet for put/get/patch ?